Monitor Data-tier Applications

 The information in the Deployed Data-tier Applications detail page comes from the data in the utility management data warehouse, which defaults to collecting the data every 15 minutes.
 The interval can also be tailored using the Utility Administration details page.

 Using Object Explorer

 The SSMS Object Explorer displays basic configuration information about each DAC deployed to an instance of the Database Engine.
-This includes both managed instances that have been enrolled in the SQL Server Utility, and stand-alone instances that cannot be viewed in the Utility Explorer.
+This includes both instances that have been enrolled in the SQL Server Utility, and stand-alone instances that cannot be viewed in the Utility Explorer.

 To view the details of a DAC deployed to an instance of the Database Engine:

 Select the View/Object Explorer menu.

 Connect to the instance of the Database Enginefrom the Object Explorer pane.